 Cinnamon is a well known spice, used in a lot of Asian cooking and an essential ingredient of many a winter drink here in Europe but did you know that it can also be used to inhibit the growth of E.coil?
 Weiterlesen

-We are living in a supplemented world, in the UK at least, our water contains fluoride to reduce our incidence of tooth decay and our flour contains folic acid or Vitamin B9 that has dramatically reduced the incidence of birth defects such as neural tube defects.
+We are living in a supplemented world, in the UK our water contains fluoride to reduce our incidence of tooth decay and in the USA flour contains folic acid or Vitamin B9 that has dramatically reduced the incidence of birth defects such as neural tube defects.